apache/privacy-website/index.md

 If you don't want to submit PRs, you can also send your message to either privacy@apache.org (many people read this list) or to VP Privacy personally (vp-privacy@apache.org).

+## Security issues with this website

+We receive numerous requests related to security issues.
+If you think you found a security issue, please report them directly to security@apache.org